andrewacashner/hearingfaithms/chapters/chapter-2.md

 In m.
 10 Irízar has the ensemble switch to ternary meter and increases the rate of harmonic motion.
 The sense of antagonism is heightened when one choir interrupts the other with exclamations of *no* on normally weak beats (mm.
-13--14).
+16--17).
 When Irízar returns to duple meter in m.
-18, the voices move in smaller note values (*corcheas*) and exchange shorter phrases, so that the tempo feels faster (and the actual tempo could certainly be increased here in performance).
+25, the voices move in smaller note values (*corcheas*) and exchange shorter phrases, so that the tempo feels faster (and the actual tempo could certainly be increased here in performance).
 Each choir's entrances become more emphatic, repeating tones in simple triads, and Irízar adds more offbeat accents and syncopations, particularly for *no se den por sentidos los sentidos* in mm.
-24--32.
+32--53.
 The estribillo builds to a climactic *peroratio* with the voices breaking into imitative texture in descending melodic lines.

 The distinguishing stylistic characteristics of the setting suggest that Irízar is evoking a musical battle topic, a style one may find in *batallas* for organ as well as other villancicos on military themes.
-[@Grove, s. v. *battle music*; @Sutton:IberianBatalla, who discusses examples including those in Martín y Coll's *Huerto ameno de flores de música* (Madrid, 1709).
+[@Grove, s. v. *battle music*; @Sutton:IberianBatalla, discusses examples including those in Martín y Coll's *Huerto ameno de flores de música* (Madrid, 1709).
 Another villancico in this style is Antonio de Salazar's *Al campo, a la